 “I don’t know,” he told me.

 His answer would probably mystify many people, but it made perfect sense to me.
 I came to Christ after I was invited to church with a friend I had made at a Salvation Army rehab center in Anchorage, Alaska.
 I wasn’t looking for Jesus.
-I was just trying to claw my way out of a toxic stew of a thousand terrible choices.
+I was just trying to claw my way out of a toxic stew of a hundred terrible choices.
 My life was a colossal train wreck.
 Only a month previously, I had been homeless, unemployed, strung out and despondent, with undiagnosed medical issues for frosting on the cake.
 I was wandering around Anchorage in the middle of winter, wondering what would become of me.
 In my desperation, I said a single-syllable prayer: “Help.”

 I knew I was addressing God the Father of Jesus Christ, but beyond that, my prayer was almost offhanded.
 I had no inkling of the personal revolution that was coming.
 A month later, as I accompanied my friend to church, I heard the call of God like the ringing of a great bell.
 I couldn’t say no.